Kinoma/kinomajs/xs6/xsedit/shell/assets/about.md

 ### What's New

-In addition to many bug fixes, we've added the following features:
+In addition to some bug fixes and documentation improvements, we've added PWM support to Pin Explorer.

+####Noteworthy Bug Fixes
+- Debugger view now displays properly when debugging
+- Pin Explorer now remembers settings when sections are reopened

+### Release Notes - Version 1.0b4

 - Kinoma Element Simulator now implemented.
-- Serial console!
-When Kinoma Element or Kinoma Create is connected to the computer via USB, a new device will appear in the device popup list that heads the left column of the Devices Debugger, Projects and Samples views.
-The new device will be named as it appears in the `/dev` directory on the computer, for example `/dev/cu.usbmodem1411`.
-This will allow you to run CLI commands; output appears at the console.
-See the "Kinoma Element CLI Reference" section in the **Programmer's Guide to Kinoma Element** for a list of the commands supported by Kinoma Element.
-- New Blink Light app in Device View for Kinoma Element.
-You can set up a distinctive color flashing on the built-in LED on Kinoma Element.
-This is helpful when trying to identify the Kinoma Element you've selected in the IDE among many on your network.
+- Serial console for devices connected via USB
+- New Blink Light app for Kinoma Element.
 - Clicking on a part of the path in the header of the main editing screen will open that folder on the desktop.
 - Lots of new documentation.
 - Twirldown states are remembered in the Debugger view.